English 402 Theory and Practice: The Essay | Spring 2018 | Tuesday & Thursday 12-1:45 | Science Center 201

-Occasionally I will use e-mail to make announcements.
+I use e-mail to make announcements.
 So please check your e-mail regularly.
 E-mail is the most effective ways to communicate with me outside of class time or office hours

 Grading Philosophy and Practice Successful students are committed to the values that inform the most satisfying and rewarding intellectual work.
 These values include centeredness, wholeness, compassion, forgiveness, generosity, imagination and collaboration

 My grading philosophy and practice is predicated on these values.
 My grading practice focuses on 1) your reading, 2) your collaboration with others, and yourself, and 3) your production of a body of writing:

 Reading will include thinking with texts in preparation for in-class conversations and engaged reading as a writer.

 As the class unfolds, your reading will increasingly help you break new ground-to imagine ways of writing beyond cultural and discursive commonplaces; and to unsettle distinctions between the personal and the academic, between lived experience and and the thinking of others

 Collaboration is a dance with the insights and ideas of others, in the literary and cultural materials at hand.
 It is thinking with our teachers, one another, as well as with ourselves.
 And it is enriched when we recognize that our lived experience is an intersection-of influences in the present and in the past, from the present and from the past

 How do you make these things happen?
 Collaboration happens when you show up in class and participate; when you read, listen, and speak up; when you are making connections across class meetings and to other classes and experiences beyond school; and when you engage with your teacher—in conversation, during scheduled conferences, or in weekly office hours